1up9059/qtile_configuration_screens/GSoC-2015-project-ideas.md

 # Possible Mentors

-Below are possible mentors for any of the above projects (irc nick is in parens):
+Below are possible mentors for any of the above projects (IRC nick is in parens):

 * Tycho Andersen (tych0)
 * Sean Vig (svig)